-What will happen to the samples I give?
+What will happen to the samples my child gives?

-- If you provide a blood sample to confirm your T1D IAb status, your sample and any information recorded about you will be assigned a study code that is used, instead of your name or other identifiers, to help keep your information confidential. - The sample will be sent to the Alistair Williams laboratory in Bristol, for analysis. - If you take a test to confirm your IAb status, any sample remaining will be destroyed once we have the result of the test.
+- If your child provides a blood sample to confirm their IAb result, their sample and any information recorded about them will be assigned a study code that is used, instead of their name or other identifiers, to help keep their information confidential.
+The sample will be sent to the Alistair Williams laboratory in Bristol, for analysis. - If your child takes a test to confirm their IAb result, any sample remaining will be destroyed once we have the result of the test.

-What will happen to my data?
+What will happen to my child's data?

-Data protection regulation requires that we state the legal basis for processing information about you.
+Data protection regulation requires that we state the legal basis for processing information about your child.
 In the case of research, this is 'a task in the public interest.'
 The University of Oxford is the sponsor for this study.
-The University of Oxford and the Trusted Research Environment (TRE) provider (if you consent to data linkage) are the data controllers, and are responsible for looking after your information and using it properly.
+The University of Oxford and the Trusted Research Environment (TRE) provider (if you consent to data linkage) are the data controllers, and are responsible for looking after your child's information and using it properly.